umgefahren/server-language-benchmark/SPEC.md

 1. If the file named `key` exists, the server shall respond with the size of the file named `key` in bytes and with `not found` otherwise.
 2. The client responds with `READY` as soon it is ready to receive the transmission.
 3. The server shall stream the binary data from the file named `key` to the client.
-4. The client responds with a [SHA-512](https://csrc.nist.gov/publications/detail/fips/180/4/final) hash of the data that was streamed in hex.
+4. The client responds with a [SHA-512](https://csrc.nist.gov/publications/detail/fips/180/4/final) hash of the data that was streamed as a hex string (like the output of `sha512sum`).
 5. If the hash from the client matches with the hash the server calculated, the server shall respond with `OK`.
 Otherwise it shall respond with `ERROR`.

 ## REMOVE